Terms & Conditions – Long Term Lets / Academic Years

 Nomination of a Lead Tenant

-Gas, electricity and water accounts will be transferred into your names from the start of your tenancy agreement.
+When renting exclusive of bills, the gas, electricity and water accounts will be transferred into your names from the start of your tenancy agreement.
 Utility bills will therefore be forwarded to you from the relevant providers on a quarterly basis and you simply divide up the bills between you and pop a cheque in the post to the appropriate suppliers.
 As students, you are of course exempt from council tax though you will need one TV licence per house.

 Though your tenancy agreement will stipulate that rent should be made monthly in advance, we have no objection to tenants paying their rent on a quarterly or termly basis.
 Similarly, we don’t mind whether you pay your rent via cash, cheque or standing order (though our preference is for the latter).
 Simply let us know which payment method and frequency suits you!